EnhancedRadioDevices/spi_serial/README.md

 Intel Edison Software Library for 915MHz Explorer Block

-This software is still in progress.
-Check back later

 This software is released under the MIT license.
 See the accompanying LICENSE.txt for more details.